DataDog/integrations-core/zk/tests/README.md

-# Quick Start
+## Overview

-The Zookeeper `ddev` environment has the option to have SSL enabled.
-SSL client and server test certificates can be found within `tests/compose`.
-Sometimes, there might be issues with these certs and need to be reset.
-This guide goes through the steps to generate new certs, since Zookeeper’s server does not use the widely-used `PEM` format for certs, and it instead relies on the concept of `keystore` and `truststore`.
-A `keystore` contains the private key and the public cert of a client/server, and the `truststore` contains the public certs of whoever the client/server trusts.
+You can enable SSL for your Zookeeper `ddev` environment.
+The SSL client and server test certificates can be found within `tests/compose`.
+There may sometimes be issues with these certs and they need to be reset.

+This guide covers how to generate new certificates.
+Zookeeper’s server does not use the widely-used `PEM` format for certs—instead, it relies on `keystore` and `truststore` concepts.
+A `keystore` contains the private key and the public cert of a client/server.
+A `truststore` contains the public certs of whomever the client/server trusts.

 ## Generate server `keystore`
 ```shell